For many with eating disorders, pandemic set off ‘cascade of problems.’ Here’s how to get help.

 “A lot of people seem to be getting worse,” Cooper said, and some may even be developing eating disorders for the first time because of pandemic-related stressors.
 “I wouldn’t be surprised if future epidemiological studies find an increased prevalence during 2020.”

-Since the beginning of the pandemic, the National Eating Disorder Association (NEDA) has been inundated by people looking for support, said Lauren Smolar, the organization’s senior director of programs.
+Since the beginning of the pandemic, the National Eating Disorders Association (NEDA) has been inundated by people looking for support, said Lauren Smolar, the organization’s senior director of programs.
 In November, Smolar said NEDA saw a 72 percent increase in online chats and a 10 percent rise in calls compared with the same period last year.
 And the association is anticipating yet another surge around the upcoming holidays, a historically difficult time for people with eating disorders.

 People will be “continually needing support at a higher level than we’ve seen in previous years,” Smolar said, noting NEDA is offering online chat hours on Christmas Day.
 “As trends go on and the world kind of closes and opens back up again, we’re continuing to see those patterns of people who are looking for additional opportunities for community and support and treatment options.”